We explore essential oil candles, their benefits and the top 5 oil types….

 Where can I buy essential oil candles in the UK?

 From The London Dispensary.
 We offer three unique blends of pure, sustainable and ethically farmed essential oil candles with infused CBD.
 If you haven’t heard of CBD before or if you have but are not entirely sure what it is, we have a blog all about it.

 Are essential oil candles better for you?

 Yes, essential oil candles are generally considered better for you compared to chemical-based fragrance oils.
 This is because essential oils are derived from natural sources and contain the aromatic compounds of plants.
 When these oils are burnt or heated, they release their terpene profiles, which can have additional benefits for your well-being.
 In contrast, chemical-based fragrance oils may contain synthetic ingredients that can be harsh on your respiratory system or essential oil candles are generally considered better for you compared to chemical-based fragrance oils.
 They are more eco-friendly and can offer additional benefits due to their terpene profiles when burnt or heated.
 However, it's important to ensure that the essential oils are from ethical sources.

 Wrapping it up

-Essential oil candles, are the backbone to aromatherapy.
+Essential oil candles are the backbone of aromatherapy.
 They are packed full of helpful natural terpenes that are released into the air when lit.
 Producing a wide array of beneficial properties.
-Each grouping of aromas has its own properties.
+Each grouping or family of aromas has its own properties.